mafi-mcfly/killproc/README.md

 This script provides a periodically refreshed numbered list of processes filter by a specified filter string.
 The user can then simply enter the number in order to kill the corresponding process, making all the steps above obsolete.
+The script is tested with OS X and Ubuntu 15.10, but should work on any Unix like system.

 # Installation
 This script needs no installation.
 However, a user might want to copy/link it to